lisa-butler/My-Dive-Log/README.md

 ![index.html](log/static/images/index.jpg)

 **Title:**
 The title of the application "My Dive Log" is a link to return the user to the home page of the application, allowing for easier navigation.
+It is the largest tect on screen and populates from base_generic.html across all pages of the application.

 **Login/Logout/Register:**
 This function sits above the navigation bar to the left on all of the pages in the application.
-It grey in color and teal on mouseover, keeping with the general color theme of the application.
+It is grey in color and teal on mouseover, keeping with the general color theme of the application.
 When the user is not logged in the options on display are Login and Register.
 When the user is logged in these options are replaced with their username and Logout.

 **The navigation bar:**
-This is a simple banner containing the four pages inn the application..
-As seen below, the active page is depicted by the page heading being teal, while a mouseover changes the color to black indicating it is ready to be clicked on.
+This is a simple banner containing the four pages in the application.
+Before the user logs in, only the Home tab is visible.
+Upon login, if the user is NOT staff then the user will have three tabs avalible to them.
+If the user is staff, they will have the fourth, diving officer tab, avalible.
+As seen below, the active page is depicted by the page heading being teal, while a mouseover changes the color to black, indicating it is ready to be clicked on.
 This navigation bar was taken from the Bootstrap 5 library and ammended for my own use.

 ![Navigation Bar](log/static/images/navbar.jpg)

 **Icon:**
-The dive mask icon was used throughout the application to provide a visual contiunation throughout the pages.
-This is a simple and aesthetically pleasing symbol that reiterated the theme of the application.
+The dive mask icon was used throughout the application to provide a visual continuation throughout the pages.
+This is a simple and aesthetically pleasing symbol that reiterates the theme of the application.
 The round shape contrasts well with the otherwise quite blocky theme.

 ![Icon and Title](log/static/images/title.jpg)

 **Cards:**
 The cards containing the prompts to log a dive or view your log are there to provide another way to navigate into these main areas of the application with ease.
+By placing these functions side by side in cards that hoover out from the page, the aesthetic of the page is improved and the options are highlighted for the user.
+These cards appear on the main page as well as the diving officer home page.

 ![Cards](log/static/images/cards.jpg)

 **Banner images:**
 This trio of images was chosen to form the banner instead of using a single image as they worked well together and provided an appealing insight into the application theme.
+The images were all taken by the creator of this application so no permissions were required to be granted.
+The color tone of the images worked well with the general color theme that was selected for this application.

 ![Banner Images](log/static/images/bannerimages.jpg)

 **Footer:**
 The footer contains links to various social media; Facebook, Twitter, YouTube and Instagram.
-These links are done using Font Awesome icons.
+These links are created using Font Awesome icons.
 The links do not currently go to specific areas within these social medias, however, if this application was to be put into real use, a youtube for videos from dives, an instagram for images and short videos, a facebook for communication and marketing and a twitter for news and marketing would be very beneficial.

 ![Footer](log/static/images/footer.jpg)